 Effective dosage is the key to success.
 This is done by observation of no coughing with minimal dosage and regular timing of medication.
 You cannot just forget one day or two.

-An example of effective dosage is this 15-year-old dog.
 Every 2 weeks, the lady would come for the medication which is:

 The dog is active and she is so happy.